AndreaFan123/JS_fundamentals_in_30_days/Day-5-Closure/closure.md

 ### Conclusion

-- Closure is determined when a function is declared at the time of creation, in a simple term, it determine when JS engine "read" the code, and this is called **static scope** or **lexical scope**.
+- Closure is determined when a function is declared at the time of creation, in a simple term, it determine when JS engine "read" the code, and this is called **static scope** or **lexical scope**, the opposite of **dynamic scope** which is determined when the function is called.
 - Function with closure is not a pure function.
 - Closure can keep the state, do memoization, delay execution, but it can cause memory leak, performance issues, and hard to debug.
 - Only inner function can access the outer function variable, but outer function cannot access the inner function variable.